 Striking landfall in the United States on October 29, 2012, Superstorm Sandy affected large areas of coastal New York and New Jersey, devastated communities, killed more than 130 people, and caused tens of billions of dollars in property damage.
 The impacts of the storm are still being felt in many communities today as the long recovery process continues.
 The high level of damage and often slow recovery from natural disasters such as Superstorm Sandy are causing policymakers, emergency managers, and local leaders to ask: what characteristics of a community make it more resilient, and thus better able to effectively respond?

-learn how neighborhood characteristics and social factors relate to recovery
+- To learn how neighborhood characteristics and social factors relate to recovery and resilience.